-Sustainable Strategies and the Double Roof: The central courtyard area with the pool is embraced by stone-clad walls that provide mass insulation and vertical greens that avoid heat island effect.
-The pool acting as a heatsink absorbs heat during the day and releases it to the night sky, thereby lowering the net heat gain.
+Sustainable Strategies and the Double Roof The central courtyard area with the pool is embraced by stone-clad walls that provide mass insulation and vertical greens that avoid heat island effect.
+The pool acting as a heat sink absorbs heat during the day and releases it to the night sky, thereby lowering the net heat gain.
 The radiant heat of the waterbody participates in the process of photosynthesis of the surrounding vertical greens through evapotranspiration.
-An aesthetic perspective-the surrounding walls render a beautiful reflection of the water body.
+An aesthetic perspective - the surrounding walls render a beautiful reflection of the water body.
 The green landscape extends vertically on the inside and horizontally outside the built footprint.

-The design highlight is the parametrically crafted. omnipresent double-roof that canopies the vast footprint of the double unit structure to create two individual units that allow for privacy yet come together as one cohesive residence where an ingenious double roof structure serves the purpose.
-A solid wooden roof and an extensive pergola runs along the length and breadth of the house.
-While the wooden roof acts as the primary envelope of the house, the omnipresent pergola has many aspects to it; It constitutes a Voronoi pattern- the pattern observed from the trees, branches and leaves in a forest towards the sky from a human scale that casts shadow patterns and filtered light accordingly.
-This is in contrast with the geometrical pattern that cuts the fluidity of the house.
-The Voronoi-patterned double roof is made of FRP (Fibre Reinforced Polymer) that is fabricated through digital modelling using parametrics, placed in site on the underside of an extensive primary MS framework that transfers the weight through the steel columns.
+PROJECT PROFILE parametrics, placed in site on the underside of an extensive primary MS framework that transfers the weight through the steel columns.
 This pergola achieves reduced solar direct and diffused radiation by 50%.
 The organic shadow pattern is dynamic with the diurnal and seasonal changes experienced within the house that casts an ephemeral play of light and shade in the interior spaces.
 The pergola also allows the underlying wooden roof to be utilised as a semi-outdoor space above the house, providing panoramic views of the low-lying and green spaces of the neighbourhood, while revealing the scale of the roof.

 The addition of the roof canopy has resulted in 50% reduction in direct and diffused radiation.
 This has led to an equally significant consequent reduction in heat gain, and cooling loads making the design both sustainable and energy efficient.
 The roof material has a minimal 0.4 value of thermal transmittance, further preventing the ingress of heat to the built structure.
-The annual cooling load went down from 76 kilowatt-hours per square meter to 53 kilowatt-hours per square meter-indicating a 20% reduction.
+The annual cooling load went down from 76 kilowatthours per square meter to 53 kilowatthours per square meter - indicating a 20% reduction.

-Material Palette and Architectural Details: An environmentally conscious approach towards the design is evident through the use of local materials with low embodied carbon and neutral tones that enable heat reflection, which reduces mechanical cooling loads while creating visual lightness in elevation.
-The walls are dry clad with Gwalior mint stone to enhance thermal mass performance and create a unique finish.
-Additionally, a leather finish on stone is provided to render a natural texture on the stone.
-A natural wooden ceiling imparts a sense of warmth to the free-flowing open spaces and glazed interiors.
+of warmth to the free-flowing open spaces and glazed interiors.
 The overall aesthetic is enhanced by using solid Indian wood to highlight the continuous, seamless canopy of the roof.
 While windows are made of aluminium glazing and span floor to ceiling to render them invisible, the interior furnishings and artwork are all cohesive to the earthly palette of textures and colours.
-Since the design demands a specific door-height ratio to remain true to the scale of the entire project, the pre-polished Indian veneer doors are assembled on site.

-SECTIONS

-The house is a prominent near-net-zero double-family residence that redefines the 'Indian-Modern' taking cues from the vernacular and nature's self-forming elements and patterns like Voronoi that minimises energy consumption throughout.
+Since the design demands a specific doorheight ratio to remain true to the scale of the entire project, the pre-polished Indian veneer doors are assembled on site.
+The House Under Shadows is a prominent near-net-zero double-family residence that redefines the 'Indian-Modern' taking cues from the vernacular and nature's self-forming elements and patterns like Voronoi that minimises energy consumption throughout.
 The playful dance of shadows inside the spaces truly captures the essence of the brief 'sustainable living in nature' and finesse in the execution of the design.

-Photo credit: Noughts and Crosses | Andre J. Fanthome

-FACTFILE

-Client: Mr Sahil Gandhi

-Design Lead: Sachin and Payal Rastogi

-Consultants: Design Solutions (Structural), ZED Lab (Mechanical, Electrical, Landscape, HVAC, PMC, Façade, Engineering), One Design Consultants (Plumbing), Civil (Client)

-Built-up area: 1672sq m Year of completion: 2021
+Material Palette and Architectural Details An environmentally conscious approach towards the design is evident through the use of local materials with low embodied carbon and neutral tones that enable heat reflection, which reduces mechanical cooling loads while creating visual lightness in elevation.
+The walls are dry clad with Gwalior mint stone to enhance thermal mass performance and create a unique finish.
+Additionally, a leather finish on the stone is provided to render a natural texture on the stone.
+A natural wooden ceiling imparts a sense